Let’s craft Halloween coffins made from your recycling!

 Let's revamp this box!

-It would need to be left to dry and the rest is how you are going to design your coffin.
+It would need to be left to dry and then, you would need to decide how to design your coffin.

-I went for a spiderweb, some strips of hessian to give it that old look and a finishing touch with a couple of spiders.
+I went for a spiderweb, I added some strips of hessian to give it that old look and a finishing touch with a couple of spiders.

 In my search to find different types of packaging that could be converted into coffins, I also found a couple of different styles of chocolate boxes that would make great Halloween coffin treat boxes!